IRA vs. 401(k): What's the difference?

 Required minimum distributions (RMDs)

-No minimum distributions required during the Roth IRA account owner or spouse’s life.
+No minimum distributions required during the Roth account owner or spouse’s life.
 Read about distribution requirements for an inherited IRA.

 Is an IRA or 401(k) better suited for your needs?